Get E-Book

 console.log(a === b, b.count); // true 1

-Both calls resolve ./state to the same filename, so the second call hits require.cache. a and b point at the same exported object.
-The mutation through a changes the object that b already references.
+Both calls resolve ./state to the same file, so the second call uses the cached module. a and b point at the same exported object.
+When a.count changes, b.count reads that same changed object.

 The Local require() Function